kunigami/kunigami.github.io/blog/_posts/2013-04-28-the-algorithm-x-and-the-dancing-links.md

 For each node we also have a pointer to the corresponding header of its column.

- A known way to remove or de-attach a node from a doubly linked circular list is to make its neighbors to point to each other:
+**Removing a node.** A known way to remove or de-attach a node from a doubly linked circular list is to make its neighbors to point to each other:

 `node.prev.next = node.next
 node.next.prev = node.prev
 `

- Knuth tells us that it's also possible to restore or re-attach a node to its original position assuming we didn't touch it since the removal:
+**Restoring a node.** Knuth tells us that it's also possible to restore or re-attach a node to its original position assuming we didn't touch it since the removal:

 `node.prev = node
 node.next = node`

- For our algorithm, removing a column is just a matter of de-attaching its corresponding header from the other headers (not from the nodes in the column), so we call this a *None*.
+**Removing a column.** For our algorithm, removing a column is just a matter of de-attaching its corresponding header from the other headers (not from the nodes in the column), so we call this a *horizontal de-attachment*.

- To remove a row, we want to de-attach each node in that row from it's vertical neighbors, but we are not touching the links between nodes of the same row, so we call this a *None*.
+**Removing a row.** To remove a row, we want to de-attach each node in that row from it's vertical neighbors, but we are not touching the links between nodes of the same row, so we call this a *vertical de-attachment*.

 ### A Python implementation

 We'll present a simple implementation of these ideas in Python.
 The complete code can be found on [Github](https://github.com/kunigami/blog-examples/tree/master/2013-04-28-dancing-links).

+**Data Structures**

 Our basic structures are nodes representing cells and heads representing columns (and also a special head sentinel).
 We need all the four links (left, up, right, down), but we don't need to declare them explicitly because python allow us to set them dynamically.
 We will have an additional field pointing to the corresponding header.
 The main difference is that we only attach/de-attach nodes vertically and heads horizontally, so we have different methods for them: